 Mid-America Christian University encourages victims of sexual violence to talk to someone about what happened so they can receive support, and so that the institution can respond appropriately.
-Mid-America Christian University offers both confidential reporting and non-confidential reporting options.
-It is important to be aware that different individuals who victims can contact for assistance following an incident may have different responsibilities regarding confidentiality [depending on their position].
+Mid-America Christian University offers both confidential reporting and nonconfidential reporting options.
+It is important to be aware that different individuals whom victims can contact for assistance following an incident may have different responsibilities regarding confidentiality [depending on their position].
 Under state law, some individuals [including counselors and certified victim's advocates] can assure a victim of confidentiality.
-In general, however, any other institution employee cannot guarantee complete confidentiality unless specifically provided by law.
+In general, however, any other institution employee cannot guarantee complete confidentiality, unless specifically provided by law.
 As is the case with all colleges and universities, the institution must balance the needs of the individual victim with an obligation to protect the safety and well-being of the community at large.

-The University has adopted a mandatory reporting model for staff and faculty members, whereby only the counseling center is considered a confidential reporter.
+The University has adopted a mandatory reporting model for staff and faculty members, whereby only the counseling center, the Campus Pastor, and the University Chaplain are considered confidential reporters.